allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

 Here's how I approached the problem:
 1. I tried to reinstall podman `sudo apt-get install podman`. <br> The command was back, and some of the files had returned but it was not the full list (_and to be honest, I couldnt' remember if those were ones I had personally rebuilt or were installed by the package_).
-1. I then tried reinstalling dependencies (`sudo apt-get --reinstall install <package>`) which were likely candidates like: .
+1. I then tried reinstalling dependencies (`sudo apt-get --reinstall install <package>`) [which were likely candidates](https://computingforgeeks.com/install-cri-o-container-runtime-on-ubuntu-linux/) like: conmon, containers-common containers-golang containers-image libgpgme11.
 This did not work.
 1. I tried reinstalling podman with dependencies.
 This did not work.
 1. I tried reinstall skopeo.
 This did not work.